ch1kim0n1/ProjectFlowchart/README.md

 ![Project Flowchart Logo](assets/utd_png.png)

-Welcome to the **Project Flowchart**!
-This web application is providing detailed information about various degree plans, courses, including prerequisites, corequisites, and postrequisites.
+Welcome to Project Flowchart!
+This web application provides detailed information about various degree plans and courses, including prerequisites, corequisites, and postrequisites.

-Built with ❤️ by Vladislav, Armaan, and Divya.
+### Contributors

+- Vladislav
+- Armaan
+- Divya
+- Arnav

-## 🚀 Features
+## Features

 - **Navigation Menu**: Easily access the Home and About sections.
 - **Major Selection**: Choose your major from CE, CS, MECH, and EE to see relevant courses.